-The development of a new COVID-19 strain is not unique — new strains, or variants, occur in all viruses.
-And the scientists studying the disease and developing COVID vaccines have always anticipated that new strains would evolve.
+The appearance of new COVID-19 variants is not unique — variants occur in all viruses over time.
+And the scientists studying the disease and developing COVID vaccines always anticipated that new strains would continue to evolve.

-Sometimes, these variant strains just disappear; these are the viruses that don't make the news and scientists are not worried about.
+A variant occurs when the virus mutates, or changes, as it replicates and creates a slightly different version of itself.
+Sometimes, these variant strains just disappear; these are the viruses that don't make the news and scientists are not worried about them.

-Do the Vaccines Work Against the New Strains?
+Do the Vaccines and Boosters Work Against the New Strains?

-The effectiveness of the currently authorized vaccines is quite high, even if it is somewhat lower against new strains.
-The nearly 95 percent effectiveness of the Pfizer and Moderna vaccines is much higher than is typical for vaccines.
+The effectiveness of the current COVID vaccines is quite high.
+In fact, it is much higher than some other vaccines we commonly receive.
 As a reminder, the annual flu vaccine has an effectiveness around 40-60 percent from year to year.

 The vaccines prevent hospitalization and death.

 This is a critical point.
-Not only will this help relieve the strain on the healthcare system, it means fewer people may die from the disease as more people are vaccinated.
+Not only will the vaccine save lives, it will help relieve the strain on healthcare systems across the country

 The vaccines help stop new variants.

-As we vaccinate as many people as possible, as quickly as possible, we can stop the spread of the coronavirus.
-A slow in transmission of the virus means fewer opportunities for it to mutate, which can help prevent the emergence of any other variants.
+As we vaccinate and boost as many people as possible, as quickly as possible, we can help stop the spread of the coronavirus.
+A decrease in transmission of the virus means fewer opportunities for it to mutate, which can help prevent the emergence of any other variants.